callummarshall9/2D_engine/README.md

 # 2D_engine

-2D engine made in JavaScript
+2D engine made in JavaScript designed for use with the HTML5 canvas as a template for potential games or other tasks.
+It has support for multiplayer using Node.JS and the Web Sockets standard.

 #  Hobby project